TylorS/typed/apps/website/content/guides/library-developers.md

 Start here after you can run an Effect and observe an Fx.
 Your library should expose the capability a caller needs, together with its failures, services and lifetime.
 Start with an existing producer or consumer; implementing a renderer is an optional boundary.

-## Extract the selection before extracting the panel
+## Accept the narrow capability you need

-For an account picker, selection is current state, refresh is an event, and search results arrive over time.
-Expose derived labels and counts as read-only capabilities.
-The caller can supply writable state without giving the library permission to replace it:
+A label needs to read the selected name, not change it.
+Accept a read-only capability so the caller can supply writable state without giving the library permission to replace it:

 ```ts
 import { RefSubject } from "@typed/fx";